STUBOS

 Dr. Athanasios Stubos, Research Director, holds a Diploma in Chemical Engineering from the National Technical University of Athens, Greece (1984) as well as a PhD in Applied Sciences from the Von Karman Institute for Fluid Dynamics, Univ.
 Libre de Bruxelles, Belgium (1990) and he has over 30 years’ experience in heat & mass transfer processes for a wide range of applications spanning from gas storage/separations, enhanced oil recovery, depollution technologies, biomaterials, nuclear reactor safety, characterization of underground reservoirs and soil decontamination, giving lately strong emphasis on hydrogen technologies.

-He heads the Environmental Research Laboratory since 2001 and as of November 2013, he is also acting as the Director of the Institute of Nuclear & Radiological Sciences & Technology, Energy & Safety (INRASTES) of NCSR “Demokritos”.
-Dr. A. Stubos has served as Vice President of the Center for Renewable Energy Sources (CRES) and Vice President of the NCSR “Demokritos”.
-He has undertaken on behalf of the EC activities to promote the cooperation between Europe and member states of the International Partnership for the Hydrogen Economy while he is currently the National Representative of Greece at the Joint Undertaking for Fuel Cells and Hydrogen of the EC (FCH JU).
+He heads the Integrated Hydrogen Laboratory and has served as Director of the Institute of Nuclear and Radiological Research and Technology, Energy and Safety (INRTEA) of the National Center for Scientific Research “Demokritos” (2013–2023), Vice President of the Center for Renewable Energy Sources (CRES), and Vice President of NCSR “Demokritos.”
+He has also undertaken, on behalf of the European Commission, activities to promote cooperation between Europe and the member states of the International Partnership for the Hydrogen Economy, while also serving as the country’s National Representative in the EU’s Clean Hydrogen Partnership and as a member of the Committee for the formulation of the National Strategy for Hydrogen and Renewable Gases.

 Selected Publications